benberman1/BenBerman_Lab_Notebook-Mass_Lab/about.md

 permalink: /about/
 ---

-I am currently a first year Master's student persuing a Master's degree in Marine Biology at The University of Haifa in the lab of Dr. Tali Mass.
-My project surrounds bioremediating coral reefs experience and suffering from coral bleaching; a phenomenon caused by high temperature stress from climate change.
+I am a first-year Master’s student in Marine Biology at The University of Haifa, conducting my Master's thesis project in the laboratory of Dr. Tali Mass.
+My research focuses on coral reefs, their endosymbiotic relationships, and remediating coral reefs affected by coral bleaching, a stress-inducing phenomenon associated with elevated ocean temperatures.
 ### More Information

 https://github.com/benberman1/